vickenstein/vue-component-doc/README.md

 this can be a vue class base component or a object that needs to be instantiated with new Vue.

 ## full_screen: Full Screen Mode (Boolean)
+default: false
 by default the component doc display the properties and documentation in two column on large screen size.
 This prop force doc to full screen width at all display sizes.

+## resizeable: Allow adjusting the size of component displaying area
+default: false
+if adjustable the initial size will be the size of the component. and can be resize to any width or height based on available space on your screen.

 ## presets: Presets (Object)
 presets is a system to deliver some sample data to a component via props using vue-component-doc